Disability and Accommodation

 - Request for Reasonable Accommodation Forms may be obtained from, and upon completion should be returned to, the Department of Human Resources.

-- The Director of Human Resources will review the Request for Reasonable Accommodation Forms.
+- The Director of Human Resources or his/her designee will review the Request for Reasonable Accommodation Forms.
 An Employee may be required by the Director of Human Resources to provide further information or documentation.

 - Professional Verification of Disability